Four-Ball in Golf: Rules & Strategies for Match and Stroke Play

 Four-Ball competitions often come with a lot of strategy, especially in match play.
 Here are some strategies to consider that can help you win your next Four-Ball competition.

 Pick the Right Partner

 One of the biggest strategies to look at first is who you pick as your playing partner.
-A player who makes a lot of birdies but slips up with double-bogey or worse more often that they’d like can make a great Four-Ball partner.
-If you are able to manage par on the holes your partner squanders, you can take advantage of all those birdies without suffering from the blow-up holes.
+A player who makes a lot of birdies but slips up with double-bogey or worse more often than they’d like can make a great Four-Ball partner.
+If you can manage par on the holes your partner squanders, you can take advantage of all those birdies without suffering from the blow-up holes.

 Order on the Tee

 Order on the tee is an important consideration to your Four-Ball strategy.
 Letting the higher-handicap or shorter-hitting golfer tee off first can help dictate how the more skilled player plays the hole.